Ebookchain/ebook-electron-official-docs/en/api/app.md

 process has sent its parameters to another instance, and you should immediately quit.

-On OS X the system enforces single instance automatically when users try to open a second instance of your app in Finder, and the `open-file` and `open-url` events will be emitted for that.
+On macOS the system enforces single instance automatically when users try to open a second instance of your app in Finder, and the `open-file` and `open-url` events will be emitted for that.
 However when users start your app in command line the system's single instance mechanism will be bypassed and you have to